 Wetland buffers can be administratively reduced through a Critical Area Buffer Reduction Request with their building permit.
-The limit is generally 25% reduction for either buffer averaging or administrative reduction.
+The limit is generally a 25% reduction for either buffer averaging or administrative reduction.
 In some rare cases where the Cat.
-III or IV wetland has a habitat score less than 5, you could average the buffer by up to 50%.
+III or IV wetland has a habitat score of less than 5, you could average the buffer by up to 50%.
 Anything greater is a Critical Area Variance.

 Wetland reports are generally valid for five years.
 On request, a list of some of the qualified wetland specialists that work in our area may be provided.

 Type F streams (darker blue line in Parcel Search), have 150' buffers and additional 15' building setbacks, with 50' buffers and additional 15' building setbacks for the Type N streams (light blue line in Parcel Search).
 Many of the seasonal streams are not mapped, so you may need to pay attention to the topography (contours in Parcel Search) and surrounding area imagery for potential streams.
 If you are unsure of the location or disagree about the stream type, you will need to contact the Washington Department of Fish and Wildlife.
 The local Habitat Biologist for your area can usually come out to your property to make these determinations.
 Alternatively, you may hire a qualified habitat biologist to make this determination.
 Please provide that confirmation with your permit submittal and indicate the correct location and buffer on your building site plan.

 Stream buffer reductions (administrative or averaging) can be by up to 50% reduction for single-family development (25% for all others) when a Critical Area Buffer Reduction request and Habitat Management Plan (KCC 19.700.720) are provided with your permit application.
 Any greater reduction is a Critical Area Variance.